Have an Enrollment need? Call us at 1-855-745-5507 (TTY/TDD 1-844-517-3431). Learn More.

 If we approve your appointment with an out-of-network provider, your copayment and deductible will not change.
 We will let you know when the authorization is approved.
 If you don’t receive our prior authorization, we cannot provide any benefit, coverage or reimbursement.
 You will be financially responsible for any and all payments.

 When receiving care at one of our in-network hospitals, it is possible that some hospital-based providers (for example, anesthesiologists, radiologists, pathologists) may not be under contract with us as in-network providers.
 These providers may bill you for the difference between our allowed amount and the provider’s billed charge — this is known as “balance billing.”
-We encourage you to inquire about the providers who will be treating you before you begin your treatment, so you can understand their participation status with us.
+If you are balance billed by your provider, please contact Member Services.

 B) Enrollee Claim Submission